 All good things must come to an end, unfortunately that means fragrance, too.

-Like any beauty product, fragrance has a shelf-life.
+Like any beauty product, fragrance has a shelf-life, but how long does your favourite perfume last?
 It’s not as definitive as your sun cream or like food.
 Some fragrances last longer than others, one might last six months and another could still be smelling fresh after six years.
 Plus, when they do expire, you can still use them.

 We know what you must be thinking, that if they’re still usable, what’s the point in the expiration date?
 Well they might don’t make you sick the way that gone off milk could, but they eventually start to smell different to how they did when you first bought them.

 Fragrances with heavier base notes are the ones that last the longest.
 They can start to smell richer – in a good way – than before as time goes on.
 Scents which are part of the oriental family tend to be ones with a longer shelf-life due to their lingering woody and spicy notes.

 How do I know if it’s gone off?